sissyp/RiddlesGame/README.md

 # RiddlesGame

-This repository contains the application code for my Bachelor thesis.

 RiddlesGame is an Android application on the Ethereum private blockchain with the use of smart contracts and IPFS.
 It is a game that offers a range of mathematical riddles at three levels of difficulty; Easy, Medium and Hard.
 Users can solve riddles from any